 Throughout her career in academia, Dr. Goldfine has worked primarily with first-year students, initially as an instructor of English composition and later as a first-year seminar professor.
 Her work in the classroom continues to inform her research, which is focused on first-year students and students in transition, with an emphasis on learning communities, first-year convocation, and first-year English composition.
 Her research interests also include the use of technology in the composition classroom, first-generation students, and students in transitions beyond the first year of college.

 Assistant Dean, Director of Distance Learning and Associate Professor of Management

 Deborah Mixson-Brookshire, is the University College Distance Learning Director and an Associate Professor of Management in the Department of First-Year and Transition Studies.
-She has been an educator for over 13 years teaching within First-Year Studies.
+She has been an educator for over 16 years teaching within First-Year and Leadership Studies.
 Striving to create an innovative classroom experience for her students, she utilizes experiential education tools to accomplish course outcomes.

 Deborah has published a variety of articles involving her experiential learning and distance learning research interest.
 Instructing and leading a variety of workshops, she is able to share her research and experiential pedagogical methods with others.
 She has also given international and national presentations sharing her passion for teaching first-year students and research.

 Richard Mosholder, Ph.D.

 Dr. Mosholder is an Educational Psychologist and critical theorist with scholarly interests in learner centered instruction, first year experience program development, and the retention of marginalized students.
 He is an Associate Professor of Psychology in the Department of First-Year and Transition Studies at Kennesaw State University.
 He was formerly the Principle Investigator and Project Director of a National Science Foundation grant with the objectives of increasing digital literacy and college readiness skills among Native Americans.